berkenbrack/MB-340-Dynamics-365-Commerce-Functional-Consultant/Instructions/Labs/M05B Configure loyalty Lab.md

 2. Select **Add line**.

-3. In the AVAILABLE ORGANIZATION NODES section, select the Online store channel you created in Module 8.
+3. 3.
+In the AVAILABLE ORGANIZATION NODES section, select the top node “Contoso Retail”.

 4. Select the right arrow to move the node to the SELECTED ORGANIZATION NODES section.